Versions currently used in networks

 ### Compiling

-We recommend using `xtask` to build fuel-core:
+We recommend using `xtask` to build fuel-core for development:

 ```sh